evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 415mm, and the rear discs are 378mm.
+The front discs are 415 mm, and the rear discs are 378 mm.

 ### Regenerative Braking